Types of Spinal Cord Injury and the Extent of Mobility

 C4 Tetraplegia

-Victims that suffer from C4 Tetraplegia need total assistance needed for transportation in an accessible van or public transportation.
+Victims who suffer from C4 Tetraplegia need total assistance for transportation in an accessible van or public transportation.
 They require total assistance for bed mobility and wheelchair and bed transfers.
 Most victims are independent with power wheelchair propulsion with an appropriate control device such as a sip-and-puff control or head array.
 They are unable to propel a manual wheelchair.

 C1-C3 Tetraplegia